GNiklasch/GWO-glitch-visualization/doc/Rationale.md

 - As far as possible and useful, all user interface elements should work in similar, predictable, repeatable ways.
   - Use only sliders with discrete detents.
 Avoid continuous sliders.
 - Deal with data gaps in a consistent way.
   - Some plots would be able to work with partial data, but would produce surprising or potentially misleading graphics.
-Instead of showing such graphics, bail out with a clear indication of the problem and, if possible, hints how to circumvent it.
+Instead of showing such graphics, bail out with a clear indication of the problem and, if possible, provide hints how to circumvent it.

 ### Mitigating the download overhead